 SAN FRANCISCO, CA 94107

-Initially inspired by a few photographs of wild birds in a U.K. newspaper, I felt compelled to paint them.
-What crept in while I did so were dark suggestions of progressively disappearing wildlife habitats, such as tree branches, nests, holes, or bird houses over ghostly backgrounds, which may reveal bits of decorative "wall" paper appear through the wax, perhaps hinting at human domesticity; our relentless, invading progression into vanishing wild domains.
+I was inspired by a few photographs of wild birds in a U.K. newspaper, and felt compelled to paint them.
+What crept in while I did so were dark suggestions of disappearing wildlife habitats: ghostly tree branches, empty nests, holes in trees, abandoned bird houses...
+The bits of decorative "wall" paper appear through the wax, perhaps hinting at human domesticity; our relentless, invading progression into vanishing wild domains.

-I tried taking my own photographs, but quickly realized my equipment and I were not up to the task.
-So I began to search online, always requesting permission from the photographers to use their images.
+Early on, I realized my equipment and I were not up to the task, so I went online to seek permission (usually granted) from photographers to use their far superior images.

-Employing oil paints, pastels, inks, and colored pencils over layers of wax encaustics on wood panels, often incorporating gold leaf, bones, feathers, fabric, glitter, old wallpaper, origami and decorative papers, embedded in the wax.
-A luscious ground for oil paint, melting beeswax smells lovely, and it lends an element of mystery to the finished work, which I find especially appealing.
+I use oil paints, pastels, inks, and colored pencils, over many layers of wax encaustic on small canvases or wood panels, incorporating gold leaf, bones, feathers, fabric, glitter, old wallpaper, origami or decorative papers.
+A luscious ground for oil paint, melting beeswax smells lovely, and it lends an element of mystery to the finished work, both of which I find especially appealing.